 If you've booked and haven't found me by the scheduled start time, ring 07931 847422.

+The tour starts promptly at the advertised time.
 We aim to leave the meeting point about 5 minutes after the scheduled start time.

 After that, you can catch us up by heading north - you should see us a few metres away near the Royal Pavilion entrance, and after that by the George IV statue and the Brighton Dome on Church Street.